fscorrupt/awesome-stars/README.md

 - [containers-stack/willy](https://github.com/containers-stack/willy) - Willy is a web service that can be used to manage Docker.
 The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.
 - [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - An easy-to-use GUI for Docker that allows developers to manage Docker containers and monitor crucial metrics.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
-- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
-With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
-Once you
+- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
+Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
 - [leoherzog/ScheduleQuest](https://github.com/leoherzog/ScheduleQuest) - 📅 A free and open source web app to make it easy for others to schedule with you
 - [RootMyTV/RootMyTV.github.io](https://github.com/RootMyTV/RootMyTV.github.io) - RootMyTV is a user-friendly exploit for rooting/jailbreaking LG webOS smart TVs.